patrikdolsson/CATIA-product-configurator/README.md

 -   $n$ = the number of geometry affecting parameters
 -   $p_{i,s}$ = the number of uniform discretized steps that the parameter $p_i$ can take inside its interval

-The PCM is derived from what I call a GAPASM (Geometry-Affecting Parameter Associative Structure Matrix), which is a matrix that intends to show which parameters affect the geometry of what components.
+The PPCM is derived from what I call a GAPASM (Geometry-Affecting Parameter Associative Structure Matrix), which is a matrix that intends to show which parameters affect the geometry of what components.
 An example of this is shown in the following figure:

 ![Geometry-Affecting Parameter Associative Structure Matrix](readme-images/GAPASM.png)